.

 This once beautiful property at 1368 Valley Rd was completely let go - a feature that must be owned by the Code Enforcement Dept under this Manager, Richard Manfredi.
 The Code Dept, despite many, many calls over the years, has simply failed to enforce our codes for this "special property" .

-It comprises 4.34 acres right along Valley Rd and up Paul Brook Lane, backing up into properties on Cox Rd. and with a view from Stockton Rd.
+It is comprised of 4.34 acres right along Valley Rd and up Paul Brook Lane, backing up into properties on Cox Rd. and with a view from Stockton Rd.
 It was deeded originally by Alice Herkness with a covenant that held that no more than 2 properties should ever be built there.

 GreenButLetGo-1368